 Of course, there is always the chance that a particular bar+bumper package is a deal and exactly the bar and bumpers that you want.
 Again, there is no harm in looking.
 Vulcan is my recommendation when it comes to both equipment packages and bar+bumper packages as they allow for the most customization and offer the biggest price breaks.

 Well-Equipped Budget Garage Gym for Under a Grand

 In order to have enough equipment at home to leave the global gym behind, you should be looking to get your hands on the following core pieces:

 - Squat stand or power rack

 - Flat utility bench

 - Pull-up / chin bar

-I’ll be giving some examples of affordable, reliable, and safe options for each of these pieces of equipment.
-These suggestions are perfectly viable options, but they are not your only options.
+I’ll be giving some examples of affordable, reliable, and safe options for each of the pieces I mentioned.
+These suggestions are perfectly viable options but they are not the only options.
 My goal is to give you enough information about each piece of equipment so that you know what to look for yourself in terms of quality, features, etc. You’ll still want to do some of your own research, of course.

 You can learn even more about each piece by looking at my equipment guides which you can find on the top menu bar on this or any page of this site.